 This guide will help support artists and arts organisations to develop a COVID-19 Contingency Plan.
-COVID-19 Contingency Plans are a requirement for all applications and must be submitted as an attachment with your application.
+This plan is a requirement for all applications and must be submitted as an attachment with your application.

 If you already have a COVID-19 contingency plan, please ensure that it includes all the required information from this guide.

 There is some information that you must provide as part of your plan (listed below), however, you can add additional information and provide the plan in any format you choose.
-See our resources below for a basic excel template you can use to create your plan.
+See our resources below for a basic Excel template you can use to create your plan.
+Refer to our guidance of how to format your support material

-We will continue to comply with government advisories (including Alert Levels) and/or border controls.
+We will continue to comply with government advisories, including COVID-19 Protection Framework (traffic light settings) and/or border controls.
 For this reason, when making funding decisions, we may decline a programme or project if it is not viable at the time of notification, regardless of when the project is planned to take place.

-Your plan needs to demonstrate how you will undertake or adapt your project under all COVID-19 Alert Levels.
+Your COVID-19 contingency plan needs to demonstrate how you will undertake or adapt your project under all COVID-19 traffic light settings.

-We acknowledge that COVID-19 presents a risk to some types of projects - we need to be confident that you have considered the impact of changing Alert Levels as part of your project planning and have mitigations in place to address these risks.
+We acknowledge that COVID-19 presents a risk to some types of projects - we need to be confident that you have considered the impact of changing traffic light settings as part of your project planning and have mitigations in place to address these risks.

 We see good risk management as: